vuejs/babel-plugin-transform-vue-jsx/README.md

 }
 ```

-**Important** Other babel transforms can affect the methods declaration.
-In order to use `h` auto-injection you need to use `transform-vue-jsx` before any other transform like `transform-class-properties` that affects methods declaration.

 ### Difference from React JSX

 First, Vue 2.0's vnode format is different from React's.
 The second argument to the `createElement` call is a "data object" that accepts nested objects.
 Each nested object will be then processed by corresponding modules: